Active transport: children and young people

 Ride and Stride Zones

-Three local primary schools are putting their ‘best foot forward’ and working with Healthy Together Mildura to develop a RIDE and STRIDE program for their students.
+Four local primary schools are putting their ‘best foot forward’ and together with Healthy Together Mildura have each developed a unique RIDE and STRIDE program for their students.

 RIDE and STRIDE zones are a place, a short distance from the school, where parents can safely drop off their children at specific times and children walk or ride the short distance to and from school, together with other students also using the zone.

 Red Cliffs Primary School and Irymple Primary School piloted the zones in 2016.
-The Lake Primary School launched their zone in 2017 and it is hoped that other schools in the region will get on board with the program.
+The Lake Primary School and Mildura South Primary School launched their zones in 2017 and it is hoped that other schools in the region will get on board with the program in 2018.

 Why are we implementing these zones?